TheoAnastasiadis/api-router-abstraction/readme.md

 ## Contribute 💓💗

-If you like the pronciples behind this project and would like to cooperate contact me or open a PR!
+If you like the principles behind this project and would like to cooperate contact me or open a PR!

 # Check out more